manorrock/toyger/README.md

   docker run --name admin --rm -it -p 8080:8080 -v $PWD:/mnt manorrock/toyger-admin
 ```

+Then browse to `http://localhost:8080` to manage your Manorrock Toyger registry.

 ## Sample configuration files

 Depending on your use case you might want to be able to use your own